Thermoelectric performance of Ni-Au metallic alloys determined by resonant scattering: Results and discussion

 At 20\% Ni, further smearing of the lowest bands is observed, which is expected due to the increasing level of alloying, as electron scattering becomes more prominent.
 This corresponds to the broadening of the BSFs (Fig.\,\ref{fig:bsf_overview}(c)) in the lowest energy region.
-In parallel, in the second region ($-2$ eV to $E_F$) the intensity of the resonance virtual band begins to grow, which is indicated, e.g. by the appearance of bright green areas near the X $\vb{k}$-point.
+In parallel, in the second energy region ($-2$ eV to $E_F$) the intensity of the resonance virtual band begins to grow, which is indicated, e.g. by the appearance of bright green areas near the X $\vb{k}$-point.
 Furthermore, the linear band at L or between K and $\Gamma$, due to hybridization with the resonance, begins to split into two parts.
-In region 3 (above $E_F$), only a small increase in band smearing can be noticed, which will be evidenced in the discussion of conductivity, as it is not well seen in the scale of this figure.
+In the third energy region (above $E_F$), only a small increase in band smearing can be observed, which will be evidenced in the discussion of conductivity, as it is not well seen on the scale of this figure.

-The above-mentioned trends continue in the next stages.
+The above-mentioned trends continue when $x$ increases.
 For Ni$_{0.3}$Au$_{0.7}$ (Fig.\,\ref{fig:bsf_overview}(e,f)) and Ni$_{0.4}$Au$_{0.6}$ (Fig.\,\ref{fig:bsf_overview}(g,h)) in the first region deep below $E_F$, the bands are now very strongly distorted, which is also indicated by the highly non-lorentzian BSFs shape in Fig.\,\ref{fig:bsf_overview}(e,g).
 In region 2 just below $E_F$, the resonance virtual band continues to form and even slightly sharpen, but remains very strongly smeared.
 It is especially well seen at the X point, where it starts slightly above $E_F$, and continues in the $\mathrm{X}-\Gamma-\mathrm{L}-\mathrm{W}$ path with a lowest energy center at about $-0.5$ eV at the $\Gamma$ point.
 The additional virtual band starts to be visible for the Ni$_{0.4}$Au$_{0.6}$ just below the first one.
 In parallel, due to further hybridization of the Ni resonance with the Au states, the linear band disconnects around $-0.5$ eV.
 Its upper part joins the upper virtual band, which is well seen e.g. at L and in the $\mathrm{K}-\Gamma$.
 In the third region, no qualitative changes are visible.

 The virtual band formation is additionally shown in Fig.\,\ref{fig:bsf_x_rebuild}, where BSFs at the X $\vb{k}$-point are plotted for several Ni concentrations.
 Here, between 20\% and 40\% of Ni a new peak arises from the hump at $-0.4$ eV originating from the resonant Ni level.
 For higher Ni concentrations (where, however, the single-phase material was not obtained in ~\cite{Garmroudi2023}) the virtual bands in region 2 sharpen further (Fig.\,\ref{fig:bsf_overview}(i-l)).
 The band structure becomes more Ni-like, with more dispersive and well-defined bands seen in Fig.\,\ref{fig:bsf_overview}(k-l).
 The original, Au-dominated part of the band structure in region 3 becomes less pronounced and more smeared.